SEKOIA-IO/documentation/docs/integration/categories/network/citrix_netscaler_adc.md

 !!!
 Note
     Log levels are based on the taxonomy of [RFC5425](https://datatracker.ietf.org/doc/html/rfc5424).
 Adapt according to the terminology used by the editor.

-### Sample of supported raw events

-**TODO**: Add a directory with raw event in every integration.

 ## Step-by-Step Configuration Procedure

 ### Instructions on the 3rd Party Solution

-#### Forward Citrix NetScaler / ADC Logs to Sekoia.io

 This setup guide will show you how to forward both your access and error logs to Sekoia.io by means of a syslog transport channel.

-1. **Forward Audit Logs:**
+#### Forward Audit Logs

 - Follow this [guide](https://docs.netscaler.com/en-us/citrix-adc/current-release/system/audit-logging/configuring-audit-logging.html) to enable syslog forwarding for audit logs.

+!!!
+Important
-   **IMPORTANT:** Make sure `-dateFormat MMDDYYYY` is set and the date is present in logs.
+    Make sure `-dateFormat MMDDYYYY` is set and the date is present in logs.

-2. **Forward Application Firewall Logs:**
+#### Forward Application Firewall Logs

 - To enable application firewall logs forwarding, see this [guide](https://support.citrix.com/article/CTX138973/how-to-send-application-firewall-messages-to-a-separate-syslog-server) and apply the following command to convert Application Firewall logs into CEF events:

     ```bash
     set appfw settings CEFLogging on
     ```

 ### Instruction on Sekoia